jackblk/battlebit-server-docker/README.md

 * Copy `server.conf.example` to `config` folder and rename it to `server.conf`
 * Edit `.env` and `server.conf` to your liking
 * (Optional) Login with 2FA, see below
+* **IMPORTANT** Create data folders with the right permission: `mkdir -p data/Steam data/battlebit && chown 1000:100 -R data`
 * Run `docker compose up -d` or `make` to start the server
 * Run `docker compose down -v` or `make stop-server` to stop the server

 ### Notes

+* This docker image uses `steam` user (non-root), has ID: `1000:100`.
+If you encounter permission issues for `data` folder, remove the `data` folder and re-create it with the right permisison.
 * Server should have 2 ports open:
   * Game port (default: 30000/udp)
   * `Query port = Game port + 1` (default: 30001/udp)